oliverwkim/oliverwkim.github.io/_posts/2022-01-01-The-Mountain-To-Climb.md

 <div style="clear: both; margin-bottom: 2em;"></div>
 <div id="forecasts"></div>

-As we enter a new year, it's worth thinking about the problem of economic growth, particularly for the hundreds of millions who still live in extreme poverty.
-This tool will
+As we enter a new year, it's worth thinking about the problem of economic growth, particularly for the hundreds of millions who still live in [extreme poverty](https://ourworldindata.org/extreme-poverty).
+This tool , and

 Some stark examples: